element-plus/element-plus/docs/en-US/component/carousel.md

 By default, `direction` is `horizontal`.
 Let carousel be displayed in the vertical direction by setting `direction` to `vertical`.

-When the type is `card`, the height will be set according to the actual width of the `carousel` itself, that is, set to a square
 :::demo

 carousel/vertical